femmerling/EmeraldBox/readme.md

 This will create an automated data management tool for Create, Read, Update and Delete.
 You can access the tool at <server_root>/<model name in lowercase>

-Afterwards if this is the first database generation, run:

-    ./box.py -c

-Afterwards it you have created the database, run:

-    ./box.py -c

-Your database will then be migrated and create the tables in the database.
+Your database will then be migrated and EmeraldBox will automatically create the tables in the database.
 This also creates a controller in your controller file for handling the JSON output of your model.
 Check app/main.py to see the result.

-if you have an empty model, the new database will be created.
-If you are adding a new model run the following after the -n function is executed:
+If you have your code and want to deploy it elsewhere, you can get the same database scheme automatically in the new server by running the database creation and migration tool.

+Simply run:

+    ./box.py -c

+And your database will be created.
+Afterwards, run:

     ./box.py -m

-    ./box.py -u
+This will migrate your database to the latest version and making it ready for use with your code.

 You can also initiate your own controller in the controller file.
 Simply run the following